Barcelona Mayor Eyes Re-election As Spain Campaign Starts - UrduPoint

 Barcelona, (APP - UrduPoint / Pakistan Point News - 12th May, 2023 ) :After eight years running City Hall, Barcelona's left-wing mayor, Ada Colau, is eyeing a third mandate on May 28, when Spain votes in local and regional elections whose outcome is unclear.

-A total of 36 million people will cast their ballots to elect local mayors on that day, as well as leaders in 12 of Spain's 17 regions, with the election campaign for both formally starting on Friday.
+A total of 36 million people will cast their ballots to elect local leaders and mayors in 12 of Spain's 17 regions on that day, with the election campaign formally starting on Friday.

 The polls are widely seen as a trial run ahead of a year-end general election, which is expected to be a tight race for the left-wing government of Socialist Prime Minister Pedro Sanchez.